alcory/advent2022/README.md

 # advent2022
 My solutions to the advent calendar of code 2022

-The files are ordered following this logic:dayXXX_answerYYY.py, where:
+The files are ordered following this logic:  dayXXX_answerYYY.py,

+where:

     -XXX corresponds to the day of the calendar of advent.